BadrAlioui/forthProject/README.md

 ## Acknowledgements

--   My Mentor Rahul for his ongoing support and feedback
+-   My Mentor Marcel for his ongoing support and feedback
 -   The Code Institute's Tutor Support with Marco